1477ElectronicsSubteamWebsite/1477ElectronicsSubteamWebsite.github.io/pcm.md

 ##### Won't turn on:

 Check connection to the PDP.
-Specifically crimps & fuse
+Specifically the crimps & the fuse

 ##### Not supplying power to a solenoid: